graphenesec/graphenesec.github.io/_pages/about.md

 Our company is based on the principle that the most effective security is strong and light.
 From this website to the systems that support our business, Graphene Security is built to be as robust and simple as possible.

+We are also committed to operating an ethical business.
+This extends to how we work, how we deliver, and who we choose to work with.

 Our identity is shaped by our Mission, Personality, Promise and Values (with credit to [Atlassian](https://atlassian.design/brand) for the categories):